 Course DescriptionTheory and Principles of Sustainable Urban Agriculture and Horticulture focuses on the growth of healthy environments in an urban context.
 Explore the many ways to achieve a sustainable agricultural system whether a small backyard, rooftop garden or a small farm that can help build a local food secure community.
 There has been a fundamental change in how we think about food today; the consumer is ever more interested in how our food is produced, by who and where.
-It is important to recognize that the way that we grow food is interconnected to our water sources, the air we all breathe and what we eat.
-Potential crops, market opportunities and business development strategies are explored.
+It is important to recognize that the way that we grow food is interconnected to our water sources, the air we all breathe, and what we eat.
+Food sovereignty, global food systems and food safety, soil health, seed saving, growing practices, market opportunities and business development strategies are all explored in this course.

 - Review common insect and disease pests, and integrated pest management to select sustainable pest management strategies.

 - Compare marketing strategies, opportunities and requirements including Community Supported Agriculture, farm-gate marketing, and certification;

 - Determine the best marketing option for their independent study project.

 - Soil Health & Management